ci-bus/kitm/README.md

 ## License:

 The original BLE SDK is copyrighted under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) license:

 > Copyright (C) 2016 Texas Instruments Incorporated - http://www.ti.com/

 Furthermore, every source file begins with a copyrights decleration.
 Our modifications are also under the BSD-3-Clause.
-If you distribute our source code, please retain all copyrights and licensing information.
+If you redistribute our source code, please retain all copyrights and licensing information.